fcdidone/BMI/BMI.md

 **Table**
 <small>
-- The app produces a table showing the relationship between the BMI and you current height.This a table for a person with 5.6 feet
+- The app produces a table showing the relationship between the BMI and you current height.This a table for a person with 5.6 feet: